Iseiju/iTunesMedia/README.md

 The app stores the response (`Media`) and also updates it for every successful network call (`func getMedia()`) The stored data will then be called and be used if the network call should fail.

+A `Favorite` model has been included as well, to keep track of Movies that were marked as favorite via their respective `id`.
+Objects that will be added to the favorite list will be checked first if it's already existing in the persistence layer.
+If yes, then remove the object, if no, object will be added to the list.

-`Media` model conforms to both `Object` and `Codable` which is needed for Realm and coding/decoding respectively.
+`Favorite` model conforms to Object for persistence use, while `Media` model conforms to both `Object` and `Codable` which is needed for Realm and coding/decoding respectively.

-Please see `Model.swift` and `MainViewModel.swift` for reference.
+Please see `Model.swift`, `Favorite.swift` and `MainViewModel.swift` for reference.